-Vertigo can be a challenging complaint to evaluate and treat.
+Vertigo can be challenging to evaluate and treat.
 It can arise from a slew of vastly different pathophysiologies, with acuity ranging from minimally consequential to catastrophic.
-Differentiating the etiology of vertigo, therefore, is of ineffable importance.
-The Dix-Hallpike maneuver is a powerful tool in the physician armamentarium to distinguish one of the most common and benign iterations from some potentially devastating alternative diagnoses that physicians cannot miss.
+Differentiating the etiologies of vertigo, therefore, is of ineffable importance.
+The Dix-Hallpike maneuver is a powerful tool in the physician's resources and effort to distinguish one of the most common and benign presentations, from some potentially devastating alternative diagnoses that physicians cannot miss.
 The maneuver, when properly employed, can identify a common, benign cause of vertigo, which can then be treated with bedside maneuvers, often providing instant relief to patients.

 Benign positional paroxysmal vertigo is typically thought to be caused by dislodgement of a piece of calcium carbonate from the otoconial membrane within one of the canals, physically displacing hair cells on movement and creating persistent action potentials until the response is fatigued, generally within 30 to 60 seconds.
 This results in the sensation of movement and nystagmus characteristic of vertigo in brief paroxysms with positional changes of the head.
 The posterior canal is affected 90% of the time in benign positional paroxysmal vertigo, and lateral canal pathology causes approximately 8% of cases.
 The Dix-Hallpike maneuver is the gold standard for diagnosing benign positional paroxysmal vertigo caused by a posterior canal otolith.
 The patient is positioned recumbent with the head back and toward the affected ear, causing the otolith to progress superiorly along the natural course of the canal.
 Typically, after a five to 20-second delay, this will cause vertigo and rotary or up-beating nystagmus, which will resolve within 60 seconds.